markshiz/weather_app/README.md

 ## Tests

 *Unit Tests*
-- Tests for its integration with the weather API, including test fixtures, which test proper parsing
+- Tests for its integration with the weather API, including test fixtures which test proper parsing
-- Tests for properly parsing the query the user types in
+- Tests for properly parsing the query the user types into the user interface
-- Tests for transforming querys into URLs
+- Tests for transforming querys into API queries and URLs
-- Tests for Kelvin to Farenheieght Text Conversions
+- Tests for Kelvin to Farenheieght text conversions
-- Tests for state equality
+- Tests for app state equality
-- Tests for reducer level state changes including errors
+- Tests for app reducer level state changes including errors

 *UI Tests*
 - Several UI tests to integration test the applicaiton